 At $.99/lb, you can bet I brought home one of these.
 I’ve heard some of you comment in the past that you don’t buy the large cuts of meat on these sales because you don’t need that much meat, or because you don’t know what to do with them.
 Well, the next time you see a sale like this, jump on it — because here’s exactly what you do with one of these!

 Think about the types of meals your future self might want to cook with pork.
 Does your family like pork roast?
 Do you grill up pork chops?
 Does a pork stew sound tasty?

 Once you have some meals in mind, simply grab yourself a Sharpie and draw some dividing guidelines right on the plastic covering the meat.
-Here, MashupDad put in a request for thick center-cut pork chops, I wanted to have a couple of roasts on hand for meals like garlic rosemary pork roast, and the end pieces seemed the perfect choice to chop up for a future Lazy Sunday pork & vegetable stew.
-(If you want to get really precise you can measure yours out before slicing, but I just eyeballed it here.)
+Here, we had a family request request for thick center-cut pork chops, I wanted to have a couple of roasts on hand for meals like garlic rosemary pork roast, and the end pieces seemed the perfect choice to chop up for a future Lazy Sunday pork & vegetable stew.
+(If you want to get really precise, you can measure yours out before slicing, but I just eyeballed it here.)

 Then, just grab yourself a sharp sharp knife and get to chopping!
-(MashupDad here used an electric knife to cut through the plastic, and a large chef’s knife to separate the pieces the rest of the way.)
-Yes, he is literally chopping himself some pork chops!
+(Here, we used an electric knife to cut through the plastic, and a large chef’s knife to separate the pieces the rest of the way.)
+Yes, we are literally chopping ourselves some pork chops!

-Ten minutes and four freezer bags later, we had ourselves four perfectly portioned out packs of meat, each running a little over two pounds.
-That’s four hearty meals at just $2.17 a bag — and each of these bags ran less than thick cut boneless pork loin chops, stew meat, or pork loin roast generally would have cost us, even on sale.
+Ten minutes and four freezer bags later, here are four perfectly portioned out packs of meat that each run a little over two pounds.
+That’s four hearty meals at just $2.17 a bag — and each of these bags ran much less than thick cut boneless pork loin chops, stew meat, or pork loin roast generally would have cost us, even on sale.
 They’re all now nestled nicely in the freezer for use in future dinners.